Trow-Registry/trow/docs/HELM_INSTALL.md

 name for Trow.

 ### Google Managed Certificates on GKE

-create a managed certificate as follows:
+First, create a managed certificate for your domain.
+You can use the following YAML, replacing the domain name as appropriate:

 ```yaml
 apiVersion: networking.gke.io/v1beta1
 kind: ManagedCertificate